In recently enjoyed a terrific holiday in South Africa. You can read my trip reports here:

 BEST TIME TO VISIT

-The best time to visit really depends on your personal preferences – nature has something to offer throughout the year.
-Incredible game viewing can be experienced at any time and there is not really a ‘best time of year for game viewing’.
-The region enjoys summer rains and dramatic thunder storms – temperatures soar into the 30s in the summer months.
+Summer sees torrential rains, dramatic thunder storms and soaring temperatures.
 The vegetation is lush and verdant attracting incredible bird life while many new borns appear at this time of year.
 The winter months are drier and cooler – the vegetation is sparser resulting in improved visibility for game viewing as the animals make their way to the watering holes for hydration.

 HOW TO GET THERE